penguinie/Open-Source-Movie-Database-API-OSMDA-/README.md

-# Open-Source-Movie-Database-API-OSMDA-
+# Open Source Movie Database API (OSMDA)
-OSMDA is a leading company headquatered in India delivering open source movie related data for developers to develop web applications.
-This website provides free api for developers in each and every corner of the world.
-This website was created in September 2017.
+OSMDA can be a leading company delivering open source movie related data for developers to develop web applications.
+This repository will help developers to build an API which will provide free API service for developers in each and every corner of the world.
+This framework was created in September 2017.

-UNDER PROCESSING.
-WILL BE NOTIFIED WHEN IT WILL BE IN WORKING CONDITION.
+The tutorial regarding API creation will be uploaded here soon.
+Thank You.